Want a higher response from your sales letters -- up to 108% higher?

 - with a similar handwritten message on the cover letter itself; or

 - with a cover letter only -- no handwritten message

 That difference is huge -- 108% higher response for a letter with a sticky note compared to a letter without one.
 More than double.

 Garner suggests that people recognize the extra effort and personal touch required to add a sticky note, and that they feel a need to reciprocate by agreeing to the request.

 As I’m sure you know from the classic book, Influence by Robert Cialdini, reciprocity is the social glue that helps bind people together in cooperative relationships.
 As this study shows, a simple sticky note can trigger reciprocity -- and increase response.

 Bottom line: Little sticky notes swing big doors ... and an ounce of personalized effort is worth a pound of persuasion.

 The above is adapted from the article, “How to Make Your Influence Stickier,” by Bob Adams, and is based on the book "Yes!
 50 Scientifically Proven Ways to be Persuasive" by Robert Cialdini, Noah Goldstein, and Steve Martin.

 How can you use this idea in your marketing?
 What’s the next letter you plan to mail that could be improved by adding a sticky note?
 Please let me know -- leave a comment below.

-Meanwhile, if you want to put an end to "feast or famine" syndrome in your business, my free Client Cloning Kit can help.
+Meanwhile, if you want more clients, my free Client Cloning Kit can help.
 It's not some cheapo download -- this is a real business-building kit you can hold in your hands.
-Grab your free copy now, while they last.
+Grab yours now, while you can.